-In the FANTASIIA registry, pharmacological treatment and AF management differed between the group of patients with DM and non-diabetics.
-Our study showed that diuretics, ACEI, ARI and statins were more frequently prescribed if DM was present.
-This can be easily explained because of the higher prevalence of hypertension and other comorbidities in this group, and is in accordance with other reports and guideline recommendations.
+In the FANTASIIA registry, pharmacological treatment and AF management differed between the group of patients with DM and non-diabetics: diuretics, ACEI, ARI and statins were more frequently prescribed if DM was present, given the higher prevalence of hypertension and other comorbidities in this group.

-Importantly, we confirm that, as it has been previously described, the strategy for arrhythmia management differs for both groups of patients with AF, as diabetic patients are significantly less likely to undergo a rhythm control strategy.
-One possible explanation is that we found that diabetics have less commonly paroxysmal or persistent AF and are more likely to present as long-standing persistent or permanent forms of the arrhythmia.
-Also, the higher prevalence of concomitant risk factors and other diseases (as expressed by higher Charlson index) could make physicians less prone to indicate cardioversion or ablation, as it has been previously recognized that the presence of one or more risk factors increases 30% the risk of arrhythmia recurrence after ablation (23).
-Some authors have pointed to a lower success rate of both cardioversion and subsequent maintenance of sinus rhythm in patients with DM (24).
-On the other hand, according to a systematic review from Anselmino and co-workers, the efficacy and safety of AF ablation in patients with DM is similar to general population and reduces the amount of patients in need for antiarrhythmic drugs (14), therefore DM per se should not be a reason to prevent our patients from undergoing AF ablation.Interestingly, in diabetic individuals undergoing catheter ablation the trend on glycaemic control appears to predict arrhythmia recurrence (25).
+Importantly, we confirm that diabetic patients are significantly less likely to undergo a rhythm control strategy.
+One possible explanation is the lower prevalence of paroxysmal or persistent AF.
+Also, the higher prevalence of concomitant risk factors and other diseases (as expressed by higher Charlson index) could make physicians less prone to indicate cardioversion or ablation, given that the presence of one or more risk factors increases the risk of arrhythmia recurrence after ablation by 30% (23).
+These is also a lower success rate of both cardioversion and subsequent maintenance of sinus rhythm in patients with DM (24), with a possible relationship to glycaemic control (25).

-All the patients that entered our registry were under anticoagulant treatment, most of them (about 75%) were taking VKAs.
-No difference was found between the choice for VKAs or DOACs depending on the presence of DM.
-One of the main objectives of the fantasiia registry was to assess quality of anticoagulation in Spanish AF individuals and we found that globally 55% of AF patients had poor anticoagulation control (26).
+All the patients that entered our registry were taking anticoagulant treatment, most (about 75%) being VKAs.
+No difference was found between the use of VKAs or DOACs depending on the presence of DM.
+We found that globally 55% of AF patients had poor anticoagulation control (26).
 To our knowledge, quality of anticoagulation in diabetic patients with AF has been poorly studied.
-In the EORP-AF, the other large European registry about AF, information about anticoagulation control was not available (11).
-In this substudy of the FANTASIIA we demonstrated that more than two-thirds of diabetic patients had a TTR lower than recommended.
-Importantly, when quality of anticoagulation with VKAs was compared, we found that in the group of DM, TTR was significantly worse than in non-DM (58.5±24.4 vs 62.7±25.3; p=0.002).
+In the EORP-A registry, information about anticoagulation control was not available (11).
+In this substudy of the FANTASIIA we demonstrated that more than two-thirds of diabetic patients had a TTR lower than recommended, andTTR was significantly worse in DM than in non-DM.
 Nelson and co-workers previously demonstrated that comorbidities were associated with lower TTR, specifically heart failure and DM (27).
-Also, in the Chinese Atrial Fibrillation registry, DM and other comorbidities, such as coronary heart disease and peripheral artery disease were associated with increased variability in INR (28).
-Therefore, more attention should be paid on trying to achieve better quality of anticoagulation when VKAs are used in individuals with DM, as it is a population particularly susceptible to thromboembolism.
+In the Chinese Atrial Fibrillation registry, DM and other comorbidities, such as coronary heart disease and peripheral artery disease were associated with increased variability in INR (28).
+Therefore, more attention should be paid on trying to achieve better quality of anticoagulation control when VKAs are used in individuals with DM, given that it is a population particularly susceptible to thromboembolism.